How do I apply?

 Funding mechanisms exist to support postdoctoral researchers who are citizens (or permanent residents) of the U.S. or the EU.

-Under the American Recovery and Reinvestment Act (ARRA) of 2009, we have available one or more postdoctoral positions in the area of proteomic mass spectrometry and biomarker discovery.
-Candidates with a PhD degree and documented experience in proteomic research are encouraged to apply.
-To be considered, interested candidates should send a pdf of your CV and a brief statement of interest to firstname.lastname@example.org.
+Candidates with documented experience in chemistry and applied microbiology are encouraged to apply.
+To be considered, interested candidates should send a pdf of your CV, a brief statement of interest, and unofficial transcripts to Erin Driver; email@example.com.

 Undergraduate Research Opportunities